jguides/franklabnwb/README.md

     git clone https://github.com/LorenFrankLab/rec_to_nwb.git
     ```

-2. Create the conda environment required for the conversion
+2. Create the conda environment required for the conversion.
+Once this is done, activate the environment named rec_to_nwb.

     ```
     cd rec_to_nwb/rec_to_nwb
     conda env create -f environment.yml
+    source activate rec_to_nwb
     ```

 3. Start the notebook server from a directory below the franklabnwb directory: